nvim-neotest/neotest-jest/README.md

 2. Make changes.
 3. Make sure tests and styling checks are passing.
 You will need to install jest and make sure it is available as a command in order to run the tests since it tests parametrized tests which require running a jest command.
+It should suffice to run `npm install` in the `./spec` directory.
    * Run tests by running `./scripts/test` in the root directory.
 Running the tests requires [`plenary.nvim`](https://github.com/nvim-lua/plenary.nvim).
 You may need to update the paths in `./tests/init.vim` to point to your local installation.
    * Install [stylua](https://github.com/JohnnyMorganz/StyLua) and check styling using `stylua --check lua/ tests/`.
 Omit `--check` in order to fix styling.
 4. Submit a pull request.